Last updated on: January 27th, 2020

 }

-NOTE: You may wish to use different transformations based on your use case.
-Feel free to check out our docs for more details on what each of these settings do.
+Note: You may wish to use different transformations based on your use case.
+Feel free to check out our documentation for more details on what each of these settings does.

 const JscramblerWebpack = require("jscrambler-webpack-plugin");